Kindly Myers Spotlights Sinuous Figure & Cheeky Assets In Sultry Backside Snap

-Blonde bombshell Kindly Myers continues to crush it on social media with a seemingly endless stream of jaw-dropping photo updates.
+Blond bombshell Kindly Myers continues to crush it on social media with a seemingly endless stream of jaw-dropping photo updates.
 For her latest visual feat, the 35-year-old enticed her 2.3 million followers on Instagram with a backside snapshot that put her pert posterior and sinuous figure on full display.

 In the accompanying caption, Myers credited the alternative fashion boutique Dolls Kill for creating the seductive ensemble.
 She also revealed that some snowy weather had given her that "XXX-mas" feeling.

-While one would be hard-pressed to find such a holiday and their calendar, Myers’ fans were nonetheless feeling the spirit of the season.
+While one would be hard-pressed to find such a holiday on their calendar, Myers' fans were nonetheless feeling the spirit of the season.
 In a matter of minutes, they combined to collectively double-tap her post almost 5,000 times.
 Meanwhile, the comments section was flush with people going ape over the sensuous showing of her shapely attributes.

 "One of those women you hate to see go but love watching walk away!" declared one devotee.